 Setting off on a road trip can be the perfect choice for your vacation.
 Whether you’re setting off somewhere which isn’t far from home just for a change of scenery, or you’re planning on crossing borders of new uncharted lands, it’s important to know exactly what you need.

 It may be tempting to throw a few things in a bag and take on the open road without a worry in the world.
 However, since you’re going to be in your car for long periods of time and outside of your normal routine, you’ll feel much more comfortable if you prepare yourself by packing things which will make the journey easier.
+You never know what might go wrong, especially when driving on potentially dangerous roads.
+If you were to be involved in an accident, being prepared in first aid, perhaps learned by attending Oakville’s cpr training program, for example, could help you save lives.
+Even smaller measures like having the right supplies in the car could help prevent your trip from becoming a nightmare.
 Here are 6 things you’ll need before you put your foot on the pedal.

 A Reliable Vehicle